Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 Lumbini is the Buddha’s birthplace, one of the world’s most important spiritual sites, and attracts Buddhist pilgrims from around the world.

-ANNAPURNA REGION
+ANAPURNA REGION

 The Annapurna region is the most diverse and popular trekking area in Nepal.
 Views of lush farmland and natural forests and snow-capped mountains, and encounters with many ethnic communities.